 Okay I actually love this book.
 The plot is adorable and the characters are cute.

 But my son once threw this board book at our flat screen, so it cost me $800.
 Now I hate this book.

 Related Post: Best Books About Transportation for Toddlers

 Skippy John Jones

-I mean, it’s the cutest book ever, and the plot is actually hysterical.
-But it gives me the icks just enough that I’m afraid to read it with another adult within hearing disctance.
+I mean, the illustrations are adorable, and the plot is actually hysterical.
+But it gives me the icks just enough that I’m afraid to read it with another adult within hearing distance.

 Related Post: Books Featuring Lead Characters of Color

 It’s like these books are setting out to teach some kind of moral value…but then they just don’t.
 Like, it’s a book about sharing, except he never really shares.
 And if you have a kid that gets the humor, more power to you.

 I do NOT have a kid that gets the humor, so instead of giggling with the character, she’s more likely to be like, “see, I DON’T have to share with Abram.
 Little Critter says so.”